Measurements of Higgs boson production by gluon-gluon fusion and vector-boson fusion using $H\rightarrow W W^*

 The high-granularity silicon pixel detector covers the vertex region and typically provides four measurements per track, the first hit normally being in the insertable B-layer installed before Run~2~\cite{ATLAS-TDR-2010-19,PIX-2018-001}.
 It is followed by the silicon microstrip tracker, which usually provides eight measurements per track.
 These silicon detectors are complemented by the transition radiation tracker (TRT), which enables radially extended track reconstruction up to \(|\eta| = 2.0\).
 The TRT also provides electron identification information based on the fraction of hits (typically 30 in total) above a higher energy-deposit threshold corresponding to transition radiation.

 The calorimeter system covers the pseudorapidity range \(|\eta| < 4.9\).
-Within the region \(|\eta|< 3.2\), electromagnetic calorimetry is provided by barrel and endcap high-granularity lead/liquid-argon (LAr) calorimeters, with an additional thin LAr presampler covering \(|\eta| < 1.8\) to correct for energy loss in material upstream of the calorimeters.
-Hadronic calorimetry is provided by the steel/scintillator-tile calorimeter, segmented into three barrel structures within \(|\eta| < 1.7\), and two copper/LAr hadronic endcap calorimeters.
+Within the region \(|\eta|< 3.2\), electromagnetic calorimetry is provided by barrel and end cap high-granularity lead/liquid-argon (LAr) calorimeters, with an additional thin LAr presampler covering \(|\eta| < 1.8\) to correct for energy loss in material upstream of the calorimeters.
+Hadronic calorimetry is provided by the steel/scintillator-tile calorimeter, segmented into three barrel structures within \(|\eta| < 1.7\), and two copper/LAr hadronic end cap calorimeters.
 The solid angle coverage is completed with forward copper/LAr and tungsten/LAr calorimeter modules optimized for electromagnetic and hadronic measurements respectively.

-The muon spectrometer (MS) comprises separate trigger and high-precision tracking chambers measuring the deflection of muons in a magnetic field generated by the superconducting air-core toroids.
-The field integral of the toroids ranges between \num{2.0} and \SI{6.0}{\tesla\metre} across most of the detector.
+The muon spectrometer comprises separate trigger and high-precision tracking chambers measuring the deflection of muons in a magnetic field generated by the superconducting air-core toroids.
+The field integral of the toroids ranges between \num{2.0} and \SI{6.0}{\tesla\metre} (Tesla*meter) across most of the detector.
 A set of precision chambers covers the region \(|\eta| < 2.7\) with three layers of monitored drift tubes, complemented by cathode-strip chambers in the forward region, where the background is highest.
-The muon trigger system covers the range \(|\eta| < 2.4\) with resistive-plate chambers in the barrel and thin-gap chambers in the endcaps.
+The muon trigger system covers the range \(|\eta| < 2.4\) with resistive-plate chambers in the barrel and thin-gap chambers in the end caps.